Athens Travel Guide

 Address: Gallous Street, Spata Athens

-The wonderful Attica Zoo is a must for children of all ages.
-Featuring over 2000 birds of 30 different species, as well as other exotic animals such as lynx, white lions, black panthers, snow leopards and jaguars, this zoo is the only one of its kind in Greece.
-It also features a reptile house and a children's farm as well as other walk-through enclosures, including a 'monkey's jungle'.
+The wonderful Attica Zoo is a must for children of all ages, and indeed for animal lovers of all ages.
+Featuring more than 2,000 birds of 30 different species, as well as exotic animals such as lynx, white lions, black panthers, snow leopards and jaguars, this zoo is the only one of its kind in Greece.
+The zoo strives to combine education with entertainment and takes visitors on a journey through five continents with more than 2,000 animals from 350 different species.
+It also features a reptile house and a children's farm as well as other walk-through enclosures, including a monkey jungle.
+There are no animal 'shows' or performances at Attica Zoo as this is not in line with their ethical code regarding respect for animals, but feeding times are entertaining - check the website for details.
+The zoo is clean and well-run and the animal habitats are impressive.<br /><br />

 National Gardens